Premium Bank

 • research - gap analysis - document

-After that, heuristic evaluation of some competitors helped us identify usability problems, taking into consideration two main sources: Nielsen Norman Group (UX research and consulting firm trusted by leading organizations world-wide) and Interaction Design Foundation (movement to create accessible and affordable Ivy League-level design education).
+After that, heuristic evaluation of some competitors helped us identify usability problems, taking into consideration two main sources: Nielsen Norman Group and Interaction Design Foundation.

 • research - heuristic evaluation 1